10 Ways to Go Plastic-Free: Tips for a Cleaner and Greener Environment

-2. Use steel bottles
+2. Use Steel Bottles

 Plastic bottled water is everywhere.
-It is convenient and easy to grab, a use-and-throw item.
+It is convenient and easy to grab—a use-and-throw item.
 Though these plastic bottles are collected and recycled, not all will land in recycling facilities.
 Many of them will be lying around the streets, washed off into canals causing blockage, and some could end up floating in the oceans among other plastic debris.

 Use steel bottles, instead.
 Fill it with tap water.
 Tap water is much more regulated than bottled water.
 If the tap water in your area is questionable, consider boiling it or installing a home filtration system or using a portable filter.

 Non-plastic reusable water bottles such as stainless steel and glass are now very easy to find.
 They are even available online.
-They eliminate plastic waste, reduce exposure to toxins, and save you money because they are a one-time investment that appear costly at first but save you a lot later on.
+They eliminate plastic waste, reduce exposure to toxins, and save you money because they are a one-time investment that appears costly at first but save you a lot later on.

 Aside from bottles, steel containers such as lunch boxes, food containers, jars, etc. are also widely available.
 Choose a quality type of steel containers.
-If taken care properly, they last a lifetime.
+If taken care of properly, they last a lifetime.

 Plastic itself is not safe, and when it is in contact with your food, it can be dangerous.
 So avoid plastic-wrapped food such as those 'ready-to-drop-into-trolley' kind of food items or 'styro-packed-plastic-covered' fruits and vegetables.
 Instead, buy them in heaps or in kilo or in pieces and put them directly into your cloth bag.
 You just need to put the hard items in one bag and the soft ones in another.